 There is a romance I have always found in my old, romanian village.
-A raw, sunburned beauty, with a ragged dress, stepping barefoot along with the polished shoes who visit her from the city.
+A raw, sunburned beauty, with a ragged dress, stepping barefoot along with the polished shoes that visit her from the city.

 This girl that never wanted to grow up but stayed wild and free of any sign of progress.